Maddi-Jahnavi-goud/Machine_Learning_FAQ_chatbot/readme.md

 ├── MACHINE LEARNING(R17A0534).pdf # Lecture notes (used for chatbot training) ├── README.md # Project documentation
 ├── requirements.txt # Dependencies list

 └── Machine_Learning_Chatbot_Project_Report.docx # Project report document

+## Streamlit app
+1️⃣ Streamlit + OpenRouter API: The app loads your Machine Learning PDF, converts it to embeddings, and uses OpenRouter’s GPT model (via your API key) to answer questions in a conversational chat interface.
+2️⃣ Ngrok Tunnel: It starts the Streamlit app locally and exposes it to the web with Ngrok, giving a public URL to access your chatbot from anywhere.